-Staff providing on campus peer support as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:
+Staff working for or contracted with the adult education program as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

-- 1. Be at least 18 years of age.

-- 2.Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
+2. Staff, contractors, and consultants must have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

-- •The nature of the crime;

-- •Facts surrounding the conviction;

-- •Time elapsed since the conviction;

-- •The evidence of the individual's rehabilitation; and

-- •The nature and requirements of the job.